dm3/clojure.java-time/README.md

 An instance of `java.util.Date` serves the same purpose as the new `java.time.Instant`.
-It's a machine timestamp which isn't aware of the timezone.
-Please, do not get confused by the way it is printed by the Clojure printer - the UTC timezone is applied during formatting.
+It's a machine timestamp which isn't aware of the time zone.
+Please, do not get confused by the way it is printed by the Clojure printer - the UTC time zone is applied during formatting.

 Sometimes you'll have to work with the legacy `java.sql.{Date,Time,Timestamp}` types.
 The correspondence between the legacy types and the new Date-Time